 Robert Shrimsley is the Chief UK Political Commentator of the Financial Times (FT) and also its Editorial Director.
 Over a 30 year career working for the Daily Telegraph and the FT, Robert has been a close observer of Westminster and Whitehall, reporting on the Major and Blair governments before becoming the FT’s news editor.
 In that role he led the paper’s coverage of the financial crisis before moving to become managing editor of FT.com, overseeing the FT’s switch to becoming a web-first news organisation.
 His time in charge of the website has also given him a front-row seat on the development of new media and the technological, regulatory and political challenges it poses.
 For the last 15 years he has also written a weekly satirical column focused primarily on British politics and global affairs as well as a more personal column in the FT Magazine.

 Elaine Kasket is a psychologist and futurist who explores the changing nature of computer-human-interactions.
-Elaine’s background is academic.
+Elaine’s background is as an academic.
 She has a PhD in Clinical Psychology and used to lecture and run programmes for Counselling Psychology, and at Regent’s University London.
 However, she left academia in 2017 to pursue writing and life as a public intellectual.
 Elaine is the author of All the Ghosts in the Machine: Illusions of Immortality in the Digital Age, which was published in early 2019.
 The book explores the changing conceptions of privacy, the emergence of a socially influential dead and the unexpected consequences for our lasting legacies of the terms and conditions we sign up to in life.

 David Stillwell is a University Lecturer in Big Data Analytics & Quantitative Social Science, and Academic Director of the Psychometrics Centre at the University of Cambridge’s Judge Business School.
 David’s research uses big data to understand psychology.
 His research highlights how using social media data from millions of consenting individuals, the computer can predict a user’s personality as accurately as their spouse can.
 This research has important public policy implications.
 Do consumers prefer their online experiences to be customised?
 How should consumers' data be used to target them?
-Should regulators step in, and if so how?
+Should regulators step in, and if so, how?
 David has spoken at workshops organised by the EU Data Protection Supervisor, by the European Parliament's Science and Technology Options Assessment Panel, to UK government regulators, and to the Bank of England.

 Gabrielle Walker is an expert strategist and climate scientist, helping businesses to address global challenges, with a focus on sustainability, new energy and climate change.
 She works at boardroom-level with a wide range of global companies to analyse emerging global trends, challenge conventional thinking and turn innovative ideas into action.
 She has covered many different sectors including oil and gas, utilities, renewable energy, finance and investment, consumer goods, retail, risk management, certification and professional services.
 She has been Climate Change Editor at Nature and Features Editor at New Scientist, and has written extensively for many international newspapers and magazines.
 Gabrielle is author of four books including co-authoring the bestselling book, The Hot Topic - How to Avoid Global Warming While Still Keeping the Lights On, which was described by Al Gore as “a beacon of clarity” and by The Times as “a material gain for the axis of good”.